statechannels/statechannels/packages/nitro-protocol/docs/channel-client-api/channel-client.channelclient.onbudgetupdated.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Registers callback that will fire when a site budget is updated.
+Registers callback that will fire when a domain budget is updated.

 <b>Signature:</b>